 Acupuncture and Chinese Medicine Imbalances for Pompholyx Eczema

 The goal of acupuncture and Chinese medicine treatment is to correct the underlying imbalance in the body that is causing your condition.
-To determine what the specific imbalance is, we examine the skin, take the pulse, look at the tongue, and inquire about your overall health.
+To determine what the specific imbalance is, I will examine the skin, take the pulse, look at the tongue, and inquire about your overall health.
 Each of these factors is considered when determining the imbalance.

-Acupuncture Treatment for Pompholyx Eczema
+Chinese Medicine Treatment for Pompholyx Eczema

 The treatment will usually combine herbal medicine taken as a strong tea, topical herbal medicine, and acupuncture.